Kurvatov/Parking-Lot/README.md

 # Parking-Lot
-Simple Project that simulate a litle parking lot using ES6 Javascript and manipulate LocalStorage!
+Simple Project that simulate a little parking lot using ES6 Javascript and manipulate LocalStorage!